Set up order status tracking

 To track the status of created orders and validate them, you will need to configure webhooks processing on the server side of your application.

-2 webhook receiving options have been set up on Xsolla’s side when purchasing and returning items — information with payment and transaction data and information about purchased items can come separately or can be combined into one webhook.
+On Xsolla’s side, there are two options to receive webhooks in case of item purchase and refund: information with payment and transaction data and information about purchased items can either come separately, or be combined into one webhook.
+By default, all new projects receive combined webhook.

 More information on webhook receiving options